Skip to main content

 See something suspicious along the coastline?

 Help protect New Zealand by reporting suspicious activity that could indicate cross-border crime.
-Our coastlines are part of New Zealand’s border, and criminals can use them to bring drugs into our country or undertake other illegal activity.
+Our coastlines are part of New Zealand’s border.
+Criminals can use them to bring drugs into our country or undertake other illegal activity.
 If you’re near the coast, be alert to the signs of cross-border crime.

 If it doesn’t seem right, report it.